rsksmart/RSKIPs/IPs/RSKIP544.md

----
-rskip: 544
-title: Reject new contract code starting with the `0xEF` byte
+# Reject new contract code starting with the `0xEF` byte
-description: Implements EIP-3541
-status: Draft
-purpose: Usa
-author: PDG (@patogallaiovlabs), SM (@smishraiov)
-layer: Core
-complexity: 1
-created: 2026-01-05
----

 | RSKIP | 544 |
 | --- | --- |